iscl-cm2019/iscl-cm2019.github.io/index.md

 at the [Department of Linguistics](http://sfs.uni-tuebingen.de), [University of Tübingen](http://uni-tuebingen.de).

-This is a seminar intends to cover a wide range of different approaches for computational processing of natural langauge morphology.
+This is a seminar course covering a wide range of different approaches for computational processing of natural langauge morphology.
 We will cover, rule-based (finite-state) systems as well as data-driven models of both supervised and unsupervised